twolfson/git-sqwish/man/git-sqwish.md

 ## DESCRIPTION

-  Take all commits in a branch, compress them into _one_ commit on top of the `master-branch`.
+  Take all commits in a branch, compress them into _one_ commit on top of the `master-branch`, apply to `$CURRENT_BRANCH.squashed` branch.

 ## OPTIONS

   &lt;master-branch&gt;

-  Branch to sqwish commits on top of.
+  Branch to squash commits on top of.

   &lt;commit-message&gt;